dave-thompson/shuffleduck_rails/README.md

 ##This Repository

-This repository contains the Flash / Actionscript component.
+This repository contains the Ruby on Rails component.

 ##Licensing